zorba128/scala-collection-strict/Story-on-strictness.md

 I believe this can be implemented so that no unnecessary distinction check happens.

-Maybe the name of collection might be `DistinctCollection` - `Collection not allowing duplicates to be added`.

-# Bounded collections
+# Constrained collections

-Maybe this is a bit more generic problem of supporting runtime-bounded collections.
+Maybe this is a bit more generic problem of supporting runtime-constrained collections.
 It's like trying to implement `SizeBoundedList`, that disallows more than `limit` elements to be added.
-`Set` then becomes collection that enforces bound on elements being distinct.
+`Set` then becomes collection that enforces runtime constraint on elements being distinct in terms of equality.

 # Final words

 I know will be hard task to fit this idea into existing collection system.
-But maybe it is time to revise design that was derived from 40 years old books.
+But maybe it is worth at least to discuss it.